norgepaul/TChromeTabs/README.md

 # TChromeTabs

-TChromeTabs is a comprehensive implementation of Google Chrome's tabs for Delphi 6 - Delphi DX10.4 Sydney
+TChromeTabs is a comprehensive implementation of Google Chrome's tabs for Delphi 6 - Delphi DX10.4 Sydney with High-DPI support

 Delphinus-Support